elastic/eui/wiki/cypress-testing.md

 #### How to write Cypress-axe tests

 Cypress-axe works with component tests and full end-to-end tests.
-It must be added to a Cypress test in a `beforeEach` block, and is then available to use by calling `cy.axeCheck()` wihin a running test.
+It must be injected into a Cypress test in a `beforeEach` block, then the helper will be available to use by wihin a running test.

 ```jsx
 beforeEach(() => {